codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

 ## Lead time

-The time $t_l$ between creating an issue in the backlog and completing the issue.
+The time between creating an issue in the backlog and completing the issue.

 Pulse calculates lead time for completed issues, taking into account that issues can transition from **Completed** back to another status.

 $$
-t_l=T_{LC} - T_C
+T_{lastCompleted} - T_{created}
 $$

 where:

--   $T_{LC}$ is the timestamp at which the issue is last marked as completed
+-   $T_{lastCompleted}$ is the timestamp at which the issue is last marked as completed
--   $T_C$ is the timestamp at which the issue is created
+-   $T_{created}$ is the timestamp at which the issue is created

 ## Cycle time

-The time $t_c$ between committing to work on an issue (such as at the start of a sprint) and completing the issue.
+The time between committing to work on an issue (such as at the start of a sprint) and completing the issue.
 Cycle time is a subpart of lead time.

 Pulse calculates cycle time for completed issues, taking into account that issues can transition from **In progress** back to another status besides **Completed**.